PFPC summit series

 10341 Overlook Dr, Pittsburgh, PA 15213

-Join the Pittsburgh Food Policy Council (PFPC), the City of Pittsburgh Department of City Planning (DCP), and CitiParks for a community conversation on how City programs can strengthen our local food system.
+The Pittsburgh Food Policy Council (PFPC), the City of Pittsburgh Department of City Planning (DCP), and CitiParks hosted a community conversation on how City programs could strengthen our local food system.

-• Shape Pittsburgh 2050: The City is drafting its first-ever Comprehensive Plan.
-Share the food-system priorities you want to see in this historic document.
+• Helped Shaped Pittsburgh 2050: The City was drafting its first-ever Comprehensive Plan.
+Attendees shared the food-system priorities they wanted to see in this historic document.

-• Updates on the Adopt-a-Lot program—what’s working now and what’s coming next
+• Updates on the Adopt-a-Lot program, what was working and what was coming next

 • Ideas for growing and improving regional farmers' markets

-• Other City initiatives that can help growers, retailers, and eaters
+• Other City initiatives that supported growers, retailers, and eaters

-• Breakfast is provided free of charge courtesy of the City.
+Breakfast was provided free of charge courtesy of the City.

-• Your $ 5 registration fee secures your seat and covers lunch for the day.
+A $5 registration fee secured a seat and covered lunch for the day.

-Come share your insights, ask questions, and help build a more just, resilient, and vibrant Pittsburgh food system.
+Community members shared their insights, asked questions, and helped build a more just, resilient, and vibrant Pittsburgh food system.

 Session #3